adkelley/javascript-to-purescript/tut24/README.md

 >
 > [Index](https:github.com/adkelley/javascript-to-purescript/tree/master/md) | [<< Introduction](https:github.com/adkelley/javascript-to-purescript) [< Tutorial 23](https:github.com/adkelley/javascript-to-purescript/tree/master/tut23)

 In the [last tutorial](https://github.com/adkelley/javascript-to-purescript/tree/master/tut22/), we wrapped up our look at the `Traversable` type class with an example of how to process a sequence of `HTTP GET` requests using the member function `traverse`.
 Now, we'll move on to natural transformations in functional programming - what they are and the laws they must obey.
-Then, in the next tutorial, we'll show that natural transformations are beneficial in everyday programming.
+Then, in the next tutorial, we'll show how natural transformations come in handy during everyday programming.

 I borrowed this series outline, and the JavaScript code samples with permission from the egghead.io course Professor Frisby Introduces Composable Functional JavaScript by
 Brian Lonsdorf — thank you, Brian!
 A fundamental assumption is that you've watched his [video](https://egghead.io/lessons/javascript-principled-type-conversions-with-natural-transformations) on the topic before tackling the equivalent PureScript abstraction